What happens during a hearing

 Hearing procedure

-The order of presentation at the hearing will be decided by the judge at the directions conference.
+The judge decides the order of the hearing at the directions conference.
 If you are to present your case first, you will stand up to introduce yourself and open your case (for example: ‘Your Honour, my name is … and I am the plaintiff/defendant’).
+Representatives, parties, and witnesses are welcome to introduce themselves in te reo Māori, and to give mihi or pepeha.

 - Then the other party or their representative can cross-examine the witness.
 When cross-examining the other party's witness, the questioner is allowed to ask leading questions (for example, ‘I put to you that...’).